GoogleChromeLabs/benchmark-workloads/packages/styles/news-site-css/README.md

 ## How to install

-install the package manually, by adding an entry to your package.json file and running `pnpm install`.
+Install the package manually, by adding an entry to your package.json file and running `pnpm install`.

 ```bash
 "dependencies": {